ramadongre/PatientrxPortal/README.md

 Benefits
 ---------------
-Authentication
+Authentication,
-Responsive
+Responsive,
-N Tier Architecture
+N Tier Architecture,
 Single page design

 Known issues
 ------------------
 1)In landing page, if you go from edit-patient and then back to add-patient twice, the add-patient button becomes un-responsive and same can be seen in manage-Rx screen.
+To overcome the issue, please refresh the parent page once.
 2)Jquery Mask and date-picker do not relaibly bind to controls.

 Possible improvement
 --------------
-Better testing.
+1)Better testing.
-Replace class library with web-api or WCF for tier communications.
+2)Replace class library with web-api or WCF for tier communications.

 Database scripts
 --------